PennLINC/xcpEngine/docs/flywheel.rst

     xcpEngine on Flywheel

 The `design file <https://xcpengine.readthedocs.io/config/design.html>`_ is compulsory for any analysis.
-Preprocessing of BOLD data requires prior preprocessing with `FMRIPREP`.
-The FMRIPREP output directory need to be supplied as shown below.
+Preprocessing of BOLD data require prior preprocessing with `FMRIPREP`.
+The FMRIPREP output directory needs to be supplied as shown below.

 .. figure:: _static/xcpenginelayout.png